Invertebrate

-Invertebrates are a paraphyletic group of animals that neither possess nor develop a vertebral column (commonly known as a backbone or spine), derived from the notochord.
-This is a grouping including all animals apart from the chordate subphylum Vertebrata.
-Familiar examples of invertebrates include arthropods, mollusks, annelids, echinoderms and cnidarians.
+Invertebrates are animals that neither develop nor retain a vertebral column (commonly known as a spine or backbone), which evolved from the notochord.
+It is a paraphyletic grouping including all animals excluding the chordate subphylum Vertebrata, i.e. vertebrates.
+Well-known phyla of invertebrates include arthropods, molluscs, annelids, echinoderms, flatworms, cnidarians, and sponges.

 The majority of animal species are invertebrates; one estimate puts the figure at 97%.
-Many invertebrate taxa have a greater number and variety of species than the entire subphylum of Vertebrata.
-Invertebrates vary widely in size, from 50 μm (0.002 in) rotifers to the 9–10 m (30–33 ft) colossal squid.
+Many invertebrate taxa have a greater number and diversity of species than the entire subphylum of Vertebrata.
+Invertebrates vary widely in size, from 10 μm (0.0004 in) myxozoans to the 9–10 m (30–33 ft) colossal squid.

-Some so-called invertebrates, such as the Tunicata and Cephalochordata, are more closely related to vertebrates than to other invertebrates.
-This makes the invertebrates paraphyletic, so the term has little meaning in taxonomy.
+Some so-called invertebrates, such as the Tunicata and Cephalochordata, are actually sister chordate subphyla to Vertebrata, being more closely related to vertebrates than to other invertebrates.
+This makes the "invertebrates" paraphyletic, so the term has no significance in taxonomy.